gutswright/documents/resume/specific_applications/qualtrics/cover_letter.typ

 #set text(fill: rgb("#000000"), font: "JetBrains Mono NL")

-// #set text(font: "DejaVu Sans Mono")

 #let ForestGreen = "#1F4A2D";

-#let sectionHeader(Title) = [
-  #align(center)[#text(15pt, weight: "bold", fill: rgb(ForestGreen), " - " + Title + " - ")
-  ]
-]

 #let EmphasizedWord(KeyWord) = [
   #text(11pt, weight: "bold", fill: rgb(ForestGreen), KeyWord)
 ]

-#sectionHeader[Cover Letter]
+#v(2cm)

 August 15, 2025

 Dear Hiring Manager,

-My name is Joshua Wright and I'm excited to apply for the position of #EmphasizedWord("Software Engineer I- PAAS.")
-My background in automation, data orchestration, and full-stack development has prepared me to contribute quickly and effectively to your team.
+I am excited to apply for the position of #EmphasizedWord("Software Engineer I- PAAS.")
+As an engineer I love hard challenges and thrive when challenged to deliver the best results.

 In my current role as an #EmphasizedWord[Automation Engineer] at System8, I’ve developed and deployed tools and workflows to manage complex financial data pipelines.
 Using #EmphasizedWord[PowerShell, Dagster, and Airflow,] I orchestrate daily data refreshes for over #EmphasizedWord[150 ticker symbols,] then visualize results through #EmphasizedWord[Streamlit] dashboards.
 Each application is deployed via Terraform to #EmphasizedWord[Google Cloud Platform,] ensuring consistency and scalability.

-In addition to my current employment, I have #EmphasizedWord[co-founded] two technology ventures -#EmphasizedWord[ RK4 and Otternaut ]- which have given me experience building and deploying scalable applications from the ground up.
-These experiences included obtaining customers and building trust through the #EmphasizedWord[Agile methodology] loop.
+In addition to my current employment, I have #EmphasizedWord[co-founded] two technology ventures#EmphasizedWord[--RK4 and Otternaut--]which have given me experience building and deploying scalable applications from the ground up.
+These experiences taught me how to be scrappy, collaborate effectively with my team, and how to gain customers and build trust through #EmphasizedWord[Agile methodology.]
 Through these roles I have built many websites using #EmphasizedWord[Svelte 5] and handled everything from backend development with #EmphasizedWord[FastAPI] to mobile app development with #EmphasizedWord[Flutter.]

-I love to learn new things and be pushed in the workplace and in life.
-My Cousin, #EmphasizedWord[Daniel Wilkins,] has shared great things about the culture at Qualtrics, and I'm eager to bring my #EmphasizedWord[skills and enthusiasm] for solving hard real-world problems to your team.
+I love to learn new things and keep challenging myself both in the workplace and in life. #EmphasizedWord[Daniel Wilkins,] a current Qualtrics employee, has shared great things about the company's culture, and I'm eager to bring my #EmphasizedWord[skills and enthusiasm] for solving real-world problems to your team.

 Thanks for your time and consideration.
-I look forward to the opportunity to contribute to #EmphasizedWord[Qualtric's mission.]
+I look forward to contributing to #EmphasizedWord[Qualtrics' mission] with an #EmphasizedWord[All-in] mindset.

 Sincerely, \ Joshua Wright

+// “I love continuously learning and challenging myself to grow both in the workplace and in life.”
+// My background in automation, data orchestration, and full-stack development has prepared me to contribute quickly and effectively to your team.